-The second problem, related to the first one, concerns the level of information embedded into the notion of history.
-That the identities of the active coalitions may affect the process is a strong assumption, and requires extensive knowledge on individual voters' preferences.
-It also rules out some commonly used voting technologies, e.g. secret ballots.
+The second problem, which is related to the first, concerns the level of information embedded into the notion of history.
+That the identities of the active coalitions may affect the process is a strong assumption and requires extensive knowledge on individual voters' preferences.
+It also rules out some commonly used voting technologies, e.g., secret ballots.
 A more satisfactory concept would be insensitive to unreasonable details by being dependent only on the history of commonly observed variables, such as the sequence of status quos.
 Under such circumstances, it would not matter which one of the coalitions induces the next status quo.

-Both the above concerns are avoided if the solution concept is required to be independent of the identity of the blocking coalition.
-We now argue that the one-deviation property (2) can be interpreted as such a solution.
-Formally, define a strengthened version of DEPCF for all histories of status quos, i.e. $(h, x) \in \bigcup{k=0}^{\infty} X^k$ :
+Both of the above concerns are avoided if the solution concept is required to be independent of the identity of the blocking coalition.
+We now argue that the one-deviation property (1) can be interpreted as such a solution.
+Formally, define a strengthened version of DEPCF for all histories of status quos, i.e., $(h, x) \in \bigcup{k=0}^{\infty} X^k$:

-- (i\) If $\sigma(h, x) \in X$ , then $\sigma(h, x)$ is an efficient move for all the coalitions S, and a weakly preferred move from x for some coalition S. - (ii\) If $\sigma(h, x) = \text{STOP}$ , then "STOP" is an efficient move from x for all the coalitions S.
+- (i) If $\sigma(h, x) \in X$, then $\sigma(h, x)$ is an efficient move for all coalitions S and is a weakly preferred move from x for some coalition S. - (ii) If $\sigma(h, x) = \text{STOP}$, then STOP is an efficient move from x for all coalitions S.

-Note that this version of DEPCF does not use anywhere information on the identities of the active coalitions.
-Hence the function $\sigma$ alone specifies the coalition formation process.
+Note that this version of DEPCF uses no information on the identities of the active coalitions anywhere.
+Hence, the function σ alone specifies the coalition formation process.

-Let us call a terminating coalition formation process $\sigma$ that meets (i\) and (ii\) as a $DEPCF^$ .
-Since DEPCF\ relies on weaker informational conditions and requires stronger efficiency properties, any DEPCF\ is a DEPCF.
-We now argue that DEPCF\ is equivalent to the one-deviation property in the current context.
+Let us call a terminating coalition formation process σ that meets (i) and (ii) as a DEPCF.
+Since DEPCF relies on weaker informational conditions and requires stronger efficiency properties, any DEPCF is a DEPCF.
+We now argue that DEPCF is equivalent to the one-deviation property in the current context.

-Let us define a majority relation M as in (15).
-The next proposition, whose proof is found in Appendix A.1, states the equivalence between the one-deviation restriction and DEPCF\, when applied to endogenous majority choice.
-The key observation is that the second part of (i\), that $\sigma(h, x)$ should be a weakly preferred move from x for some S whenever $\sigma(h, x) \in X$ , becomes redundant when DEPCF\ is applied to the majority choice context.
+Let us define a majority relation M as in (14).
+The next proposition, whose proof is found in Section A.1, states the equivalence between the one-deviation restriction and DEPCF when applied to endogenous majority choice.
+The key observation is that the second part of (i), that $\sigma(h, x)$ should be a weakly preferred move from x for some S whenever $\sigma(h, x) \in X$, becomes redundant when DEPCF is applied to the majority choice context.

-Proposition 22 Let $F_S(x) = X$ for all majority coalitions S, and $F_S(x) = \{STOP\}$ , for all other coalitions.
-Then $\sigma$ is a DEPCF\ if and only if it satisfies the one-deviation property with respect to the majority relation M.
+PROPOSITION 22.
+Let $F_S(x) = X$ for all majority coalitions S and let $F_S(x) = \{STOP\}$ for all other coalitions.
+Then σ is a DEPCF if and only if it satisfies the one-deviation property with respect to the majority relation M.

-By Theorem 15, a DEPCF\ exists.
-The proof of Vartiainen (2011) concerning the existence of a DEPCF in a finite set up critically hinges on the assumption that the histories can be conditioned also on the identities of the active coalitions.

-Hence, the existence of a DEPCF\ is a novel result, even when restricted to a finite set X.
+By Theorem 15, a DEPCF exists.
+The proof of Vartiainen (2011) concerning the existence of a DEPCF in a finite setup critically hinges on the assumption that the histories can also be conditioned on the identities of the active coalitions.
+Hence, the existence of a DEPCF is a novel result, even when restricted to a finite set X.23